US House Committee concerned over IOJ&K situation

 WASHINGTON: The US House Appropriations Committee has voiced its concern over the deteriorated human rights and religious freedom in India including in Indian-Occupied Jammu and Kashmir (IOJ&K) region.

-In a detailed report, the committee highlighted that it was concerned over the deterioration of human rights and religious freedoms in India, including in IOJ&K, and the recent addition of religion as a factor in the naturalisation process.
+In a detailed report, the Committee highlighted that it concerned over the deterioration of human rights and religious freedoms in India, including in IOJ&K, and the recent addition of religion as a factor in the naturalisation process.

-The report was submitted, accompanying a bill making appropriations for the Department of State, foreign operations, and related programs, for the fiscal year ending September 30, 2021, and for other purposes.
-The committee recommendation also included funding for Pakistan as well.
+The report was submitted, accompanying bill making appropriations for the Department of State, foreign operations, and related programs, for the fiscal year ending September 30, 2021, and for other purposes.
+The Committee recommendation also included funding for Pakistan as well.

 The convention is a vital tool to deter international abduction and secure the return of abducted children.
 “It provides a mechanism under civil law in either country or parents seeking the return of children who have been wrongfully removed from or retained outside of their country of habitual residence in violation of custodial rights,” the department said.